-Co-chair of the APPG to End Modern Slavery Independent Senator Julie Miville-Dechêne tabled Bill S-211, the Modern Slavery Act, in the Senate in February of 2020.
+Co-chair of the APPG to End Modern Slavery Independent Senator Julie Miville-Dechêne tabled Bill S-216, the Modern Slavery Act, in the Senate in October 2020.
+During its Second Reading in March 2021, it was referred to the Standing Senate Committee on Banking, Trade and Commerce for the Committee Stage.
 The bill was first presented as a Private Members’ Bill (Bill C-423) in 2018 by MP John McKay, but died in the House of Commons due to the 2019 election.
-The End Modern Slavery Group is hopeful that this bill will come to pass.
-Here is the link for more information on Bill S 2-11.
+Senator Miville-Dechêne tabled Bill-216’s predecessor (Bill S-211) in February 2020, but due to the onset of the Covid-19 pandemic, it was unable to proceed.
+The End Modern Slavery Group is hopeful that this third version of the bill will come to pass.
+Click here for more information on Bill S-216.

 On November 20, 2018 Bill C-75 was passed in the House of Commons.
 It was passed by the Senate on June 21, 2019, which made human trafficking a hybrid offence instead of an indictable offence in Canada.